Interactive TV Related Standards & Specifications

 MHEG - (Multimedia and Hypermedia Information Coding Experts Group)

 MHP (Multimedia Home Platform) - MHP is an open, multi-platform middleware specification developed for interactive digital television by the European-based DVB (Digital Video Broadcast) organization (MHP-DVB).
-The MHP specification is the basis for the OCAP specification which has been formally adopted by the American cable industry.
-MHP adoption however has been frustrated by bickering over technology and licensing.
+The MHP specification is the basis for the OCAP (tru2way) specification which has been formally adopted by the American cable industry.
+MHP adoption however has been frustrated by bickering over technology and licensing...https://en.wikipedia.org/wiki/Multimedia_Home_Platform

 MIDP - (Mobile Information Device Profile) - J2ME Platform -

-Mobile Phone and Data Standards (on right of that webpage.)
+Mobile Phone and Data Standards

 MoCA